|

 Blue Family

-The blue family includes a range of hues from sky blue to navy blue, with different shades and values making up each one.
+The blue family includes a range of colors from sky blue to navy blue, with different shades and values making up each one.
 This family is particularly useful for creating garments that have a cool, calming feel.
-Some examples of blue hues in Wilcom thread color chart are Sky Blue, Steel Blue, Royal Blue, and Navy Blue.
+Some examples of blue hues in the Wilcom thread color chart are sky blue, steel blue, royal blue, and navy blue.

 Yellow Family

 The yellow family includes everything from mellow yellows to vibrant yellows.
-Whether you're looking for a warm hue for your beachwear project or a bright hue for your home décor items, there's sure to be an appropriate shade in this family.
-Some examples of yellow hues in Wilcom's thread color chart are Maize Yellow, Goldenrod Yellow, Sunflower Yellow, and Anise Yellow.
+Whether you're looking for a warm hue for your beachwear project or a bright hue for your home decor items, there's sure to be an appropriate shade in this family.
+Some examples of yellow colors in Wilcom's thread color chart are maize yellow, goldenrod yellow, sunflower yellow, and anise yellow.

 By understanding the two core families of colors found in Wilcom's thread color chart, blue and yellow, you can easily identify which hues will work well with your chosen fabric or material.
-And thanks to each category's diverse range of shades, you're guaranteed to find something that perfectly suits your project!
+Due to the diverse range of shades in each category, you're guaranteed to find something that perfectly suits your project.

 The Benefits of Using the Wilcom Thread Color Chart in Your Embroidery Business